 Students will acquire an understanding of best practices and procedures in designing, constructing, managing, operating, and maintaining sport facilities.
 Additionally, students will gain insight into how to successful plan and manage athletic events.
-Prerequisite: SMGT 301.
+Prerequisites: Business Foundation Core and SMGT 301.

 SMGT 400.
-Sport Marketing, 3 hours, Spring odd years
+Sport Marketing and Event Management, 3 hours, Spring odd years

-Explores the essential characteristics of effective sport marketing activities and management, including market research, understanding the sport consumer, branding, sponsorships, and communication channels such as advertising, sales promotion, and public relations.
-Prerequisites: MKT 300 and SMGT 301.
+Explores the essential characteristics of effective sport marketing activities and event management procedures.
+This course will include marketing topics such as branding, sponsorships, advertising, sales promotion, public relations.
+This course will also include topics to gain insight into how to design, manage, and operate athletic events.
+Prerequisites: Business Foundation Core, MKT 300, and SMGT 301.

 SMGT 401.
-Sport Law, 3 hours, Spring even years
+Legal and Ethical Environment of Sport, 3 hours, Spring even years

-Provides students with comprehensive information regarding the fundamental legal issues in sport.
-This following legal topics and their application to sport will be examined: labor law, risk management, employment law, gender equity, intellectual property, agency law, tort law, constitutional law, antitrust law, and contract law.
-Prerequisites: BAD 301 and SMGT 301.
+Provides students with comprehensive information regarding the fundamental legal issues in sport and the ethical dilemmas that develop from them.
+A wide variety of legal topics will be discussed, such as risk management, gener equity, tort law, and contract law.
+These topics will be examined using ethical standards and the philosophy of sport developed by each student.
+Prerequisites: Business Foundation Core, BAD 301, and SMGT 301.